 Briefly, we evaluate a new drug that would take market share from one or more drugs and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
-For this analysis, in the population homozygous for the F508del mutation, we assumed that tezacaftor/ivacaftor (plus best supportive care) would replace lumacaftor/ivacaftor in 50% of eligible patients and would be added to best supportive care in 50% of the eligible patients being treated.
-According to the CFFPR Annual Data Report (2016), prescribing rates for lumacaftor/ivacaftor are 52.5% across all eligible patients.1 For the population heterozygous for an F508del mutation with an allowed residual function mutation, we assumed that tezacaftor/ivacaftor (plus best supportive care) so of eligible patients and would be added to best supportive the tezacaftor/ivacaftor (plus best supportive care) in 50% of eligible patient in this specific population, we based our assumption on the prescribing rate of ivacaftor in the R117H mutation population as a surrogate (approximately 50% of eligible patients).1
+For this analysis, in the population homozygous for the F508del mutation, we assumed that Symdeko (plus best supportive care) would replace Orkambi in 50% of eligible patients and would be added to best supportive care in 50% of the eligible patients being treated.
+According to the CFFPR Annual Data Report (2016), prescribing rates for Orkambi are 52.5% across all eligible patients.
+For the population heterozygous for an F508del mutation with an allowed residual function mutation, we assumed that Symdeko (plus best supportive care) would replace Kalydeco in 50% of eligible patients and would be added to best supportive care in 50% of the eligible patients being treated.
+In the absence of data on treatment mix in this specific population, we based our assumption on the prescribing rate of Kalydeco in the R117H mutation population as a surrogate (approximately 50% of eligible patients).